Introduction

 The fastest way to…

-Also remember that people may not have heard of what you are offering, or they don’t know the solution they are searching for, so they may just type in their problem instead.
-So they may not type in mindfulness coaching but they may type in something like ‘how can I deal with my anxiety’ or even ‘how can I live in the moment.’
+Also remember that people may not have heard of what you are offering.
+Similarly, they may not know the solution they are searching for, so they may just type in their problem instead.
+For example, they may not type in ‘mindfulness coaching’ but they may type in something like ‘how can I deal with my anxiety’ or even ‘how can I live in the moment.’

 Hopefully this is making a bit more sense now and you have quite a few pages of ideas.
 Now let’s take this a step further…